pcrain/slip.py/INSTALL.md

     `pip install --user .`

   - If the installation is successful, slip.py will be installed to ~/.local/lib/python3.8/site-packages/slippi_viz/slip.py
-  - Run slippi_viz.py to launch the Flask desktop application.
+  - Run slippi_viz.py to launch the Flask desktop application
-  - Alternately, run slip.py in a terminal to launch the Flask web application.
+  - Alternately, run slip.py in a terminal to launch the Flask web application
-  - [Optional] You may wish to create a symlink to slippi_viz.py and/or slip.py for easier access.
+  - [Optional] You may wish to create a symlink to slippi_viz.py and/or slip.py for easier access